Questions About Homebirth

 - There are many reasons a family chooses to have their baby at home.
 The most frequent answer families have shared with me is home is where they feel most comfortable.
-Labor and birth is a powerful and sacred life experience.
+Labor and birth are powerful and sacred life experiences.
 The families who come into my care desire the mindfulness and respect needed to do the work of labor and birth.

 Is homebirth legal?

 - Yes, homebirth is legal in Delaware, Maryland, and Virginia, with each state having its own, unique regulations.
 I am licensed to practice in all 3 states.

 - Supporting a mother prenatally is one of my most important responsibilities as a midwife.
 I believe prenatal care is "paying it forward" for a healthy labor and birth.